Empowering Interpreters: The Courage and Stamina Behind the Job

 Buy Now Button Purchase code IB2

-This is the second cartoon inspired by a series of YouTube videos about interpreting featuring Dick Fleming, formerly organizer of EU Commission interpreter training course and subsequently trainer of trainers.
+This is the second cartoon inspired by a series of YouTube videos about interpreting featuring Dick Fleming, formerly organizer of the EU Commission interpreter training course and subsequently trainer of trainers.
 In this video, Dick describes the initial “golden rules” for interpreter trainees.

 You can also watch the video depicting all the golden rules for trainee interpreters here.